w3c/wai-tutorials/source/page-structure/index.html.erb.md

 ## Why is this important?

-Well-structured pages are essential for many web users, including:
+Pages with well-structured content are essential for many web users, for example:

 * **People with cognitive and learning disabilities** are more easily able to prioritize and find content on the page.
 * **People using screen readers** can skip to the main content directly and navigate to sections that are important to them.